 And that's it!
 That's the best this serial waffler has to offer in his endeavour to undermine my devastating attack on DM, which is, even now, eating away at what little remains of his brain.

 It is surely too late to save Mr G from his own folly, but it isn't too late to prevent other, younger comrades from catching this "disease of the intellect" (to paraphrase Wittgenstein).
 Hence my Essays, and my combative stance.

 So, keep clear Mr G, or Rosa will slap you around some more.

-Having just returned from holidays, I find johng has been
+Having just returned from holidays, I find johng

 trying to criticise the arguments I put forward at the Marxism 2007 talk on